OnstakInc/cisco-tetration-hol/labguide/module16/README.md

 <div class="step" id="step-013"><a href="#step-013" style="font-weight:bold">Step 013</a></div>

+Add TCP 8080 as a service on the new rule.
+Recall that previously the attacker had exploited the Apache Struts application running on TCP port 8080 remotely.
+This rule will make the application available to internal employees,  while still disallowing the application from being accessed externally.
+We will validate this later when we move into enforcement.

 <a href="https://onstakinc.github.io/cisco-tetration-hol/labguide/module16/images/module16_013.png"><img src="https://onstakinc.github.io/cisco-tetration-hol/labguide/module16/images/module16_013.png" style="width:100%;height:100%;"></a>

+YOU HAVE COMPLETED THIS MODULE

 | [Return to Table of Contents](https://onstakinc.github.io/cisco-tetration-hol/labguide/) | [Go to Top of the Page](https://onstakinc.github.io/cisco-tetration-hol/labguide/module16/) | [Continue to the Next Module](https://onstakinc.github.io/cisco-tetration-hol/labguide/module17/) |